 Part of the agreement for the 2005 contract was that pharmacies would work with the Department of Health and Social Care (DHSC) to develop information about purchase prices and margins, and the margins survey was developed over the years following.

 From April 2014 BSA has taken over the data gathering stage of the inquiry from PSNC; PSNC has retained full rights of audit and access.
 Initially BSA will follow the process developed by PSNC as described below; future developments will require PSNC’s agreement.

 Margins survey process

-- Pharmacy and drug samples are drawn by the Department of Health; these are checked by a statistical expert retained by PSNC.
+- Pharmacy and drug samples are drawn by DHSC; these are checked by a statistical expert retained by PSNC.

 - Invoices are collected from the sample independent pharmacies.
 A database is populated with all transactions of drugs in the sample.
 Details of low spend surcharges are captured to be factored into the results.
 This will now be done by BSA; PSNC will conduct a mirror inquiry and discrepancies will be reconciled.

-- Data cleansing and checking are carried out jointly by the Department of Health and PSNC.
+- Data cleansing and checking are carried out jointly by the DHSC and PSNC.
 For 2014/15 PSNC’s work on this resulted in £2m saving for contractors.

-- Supplier discount calculations created by the Department from the wholesaler statements are scrutinised by PSNC.
+- Supplier discount calculations created by the DHSC from the wholesaler statements are scrutinised by PSNC.

 For a more detailed explanation of the Margins Survey methodology PSNC has produced the following document: